quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part66_4.3.4_Decay_Imp.md

 :p How does the pseudocode simulate the radioactive decay process?
 ??x
-The pseudocode incrementally checks whether each particle has decayed within a small time interval \(\Delta t\).
-If a random value \(r_i\) is less than the decay rate \(\lambda\), it signifies that the particle has decayed.
+The pseudocode incrementally checks whether each particle has decayed within a small time interval $\Delta t $.
+If a random value $ r_i $is less than the decay rate$\lambda$, it signifies that the particle has decayed.
 The number of decays in the current step is summed up, and this total is used to update the remaining particles count.

 ```pseudocode
 input N (number of particles)